christywchen/carpe-diem/README.md

 # Carpe Diem
 Featuring an 80's inspired aesthetic, Carpe Diem is an app for finding and sharing EDM events.

 Carpe Diem takes its inspiration from in [Eventbrite](https://www.eventbrite.com/), an innovative app that puts event ticketing and planning in the hands of anyone and everyone who wishes to share their own events.
-This app capitalizes on that ability for artists to create and share events in order with audiences.
+This app capitalizes on that functionality to give artists the chance to connect directly with their audiences by creating and sharing their planned events.

 ![carpe-diem](https://user-images.githubusercontent.com/55429132/149492269-f0dc14d7-61f5-4fe7-b276-1ae0ee3685c0.png)

 Events can be created with the following special features:
 - **Draft or Published**: Drafted events can be saved and published later on.
 - **Secret Event**: Exact location details are revealed on the day of the event.
 - **Virtual Event**: Instead of providing a physical address, a stream link can be shared.
 - **Event Category**: Describes whether the event is a festival, concert, warehouse event, etc.
 - **Other Features**: Event date and time, image, description, location.

 Visit the [wiki](https://github.com/christywchen/carpe-diem/wiki) for information about features and routes.

 A live demo of this application can be found [here](https://carpe-diem-app.herokuapp.com/).

 # Implementation
 This app was built using **JavaScript** in conjunction with backend tools like **Node.js**, **Express.js**, **Sequelize**, and **PostgreSQL** for data management.
 The API routes were designed with RESTful architecture in mind and utilizes a services layer to facilitate communication between server and database.
 Other libraries used include **csurf**, **express-validator**, and **bcrypt.js**.

 The frontend uses **React** and **Redux** along with **React Router** for frontend routing.
-RESTful architecture also formed the basis for frontend route structure.
-The application's CSS was written from entirely scratch and uses no external libraries.
+RESTful convention also formed the basis for frontend route structure.
+The application's HTML and CSS was written from entirely scratch and uses no external libraries.

 # Local Installation